-Another who’s known for film and TV and as well as stand-up, Bill Connolly worked on the Glasgow shipyards before becoming a folk singer, and a comedian.
-His frank, brash and ballsy shows soon saw him become an icon in Scotland, and an international hit.
-Affectionately known as the Big Yin, he plays the belligerent Scott to a Tee and became well known for his constant touring in ’90s.
+Another who’s known for film and TV and as well as stand-up, Bill Connolly worked in the Glasgow shipyards before becoming a folk singer, and a comedian.
+His frank, brash and ballsy shows soon saw him become an icon in Scotland and an international hit.
+Affectionately known as the Big Yin, he plays the belligerent Scott to a Tee and became well known for his constant touring in the ’90s.

 2. Ricky Gervais

 If you are easily offended, look away now.
 He is an actor, a writer, and a director.
 He’s hosted the Golden Globes, but to see his pure talent watch his stand-ups.
-His to the bone gags do tend to divide opinion amonggst many.
-But he was arguably the U.K’s most influential comedian throughout 2000’s.
+His to-the-bone gags do tend to divide opinion among many.
+But he was arguably the U.K’s most influential comedian throughout the 2000s.

 1. Jimmy Carr